 The Housing Act 2004 and property standards

-All homes must be free from deficiencies which may cause a serious risk to their occupants.
-Local Housing Authorities are responsible for ensuring that properties meet the necessary standards and they use the Housing Act 2004 and its associated powers to ensure that where necessary homes are improved, with most attention being focussed on rented accommodation.
+All homes must be free from disrepair and deficiencies which may cause a serious health risk to the occupants.
+Local councils are responsible for ensuring that properties meet the necessary standards and they use the Housing Act 2004 and its associated powers to ensure that where necessary homes are improved, with most attention being focussed on rented accommodation.

 Local councils use the Housing Health and Safety Rating System to assess hazards within the home and decide which ones need to be resolved.

 We always encourage tenants to contact their landlord first in order to resolve any concerns that they may have about the condition of their home.
 Where the Council is notified of poor housing conditions, we will normally carry out a property inspection and work with the property owner to ensure that necessary repairs are carried out.
 However we can also use enforcement powers to require these necessary, required works.

 Minimum Energy Efficiency of Rented Homes

 All rented homes need to be provided with fixed heating and adequate levels of thermal insulation to achieve a healthy indoor temperature.
 What is necessary varies from house to house.